BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Improved Hyperion Stabilizers/README.md

-This mod obviously makes Hyperion weaponry rather OP -- it should really be paired with a mod to decrease damage or otherwise make up for the lack of a downside for Hyperion weapons, but I've never been one for worrying about using OP weapons.
+This mod obviously makes Hyperion weaponry rather OP -- it should really be paired with a mod to decrease damage or otherwise make up for the lack of a downside for Hyperion weapons, but I've never been one to worry about using OP weapons.

 There are two options to choose between, in the `Choose Improvement Level` folder.
 The default option will apply the maximum improvement to all